kobildeveloper/OIDC-php/laravel-OIDC/README.md

-# mIDentity One OpenId Connect Laravel PHP Example
+# mIDentity Box OpenId Connect Laravel PHP Example
-This is a PHP Laravel app that has been modified to support OpenID Connect Authorization Code flow via mIDentity One.
+This is a PHP Laravel app that has been modified to support OpenID Connect Authorization Code flow via mIDentity Box.

 ## Prerequisites
 This example requires [XAMPP/PHP 7.0+].

-You will also need mIDentity One account.
-If you don't have one you can [create a free account here](https://midentity.one/selfenrollment).
+You will also need mIDentity Box account.
+If you don't have one you can [create a free account here](https://midentitybox.com/selfenrollment).

 Most importantly you will need to create an OpenId Connect app under mIDentity Admin portal.
 [You can read more about how to do that after login].